 The three main actions that the insertion system does are:

 - Calculate delta values (for example the calculation of the energy consumed in an hour or a day),

 To get those actions done the most efficient and scalable way possible, the new product had to be of an Open-source nature, suitable for stream processing and with the utmost performance.
 Here is where the distributed, real-time computation system, Storm, comes into play.
 Storm was integrated into DEXMA’s system to complete the mentioned tasks the required way.

 DEXMA receives more than 12 million new measurements every day coming from 30.000 meters.

 Backtype, a marketing intelligence platform acquired by Twitter, implemented Storm in 2011.
-It was then when it was released as an Open-source project.
-Storm, lets you divide the process in small tasks and decide how many resources you assign to each task.
+It was then when it was released as an open-source project.
+Storm, lets you divide the process into small tasks and decide how many resources you assign to each task.
 This is possible since “bolts” within the system complete individual tasks.
 This allows us to scale wisely.
-To illustrate its capabilities, Twitter, Spotify, Groupon, and now DEXMA, each use it to process millions of data every day.
+To illustrate its capabilities, Twitter, Spotify, Groupon, and now DEXMA, each uses it to process millions of data every day.